-It’s not surprising that we are regularly asked about charging VAT to a disabled customer.
+It’s not surprising that we are regularly asked about charging VAT when it comes to disability.
 The rules are complex and there are a lot of grey areas.
-We have a very professional team here at Central Business Services that will be able to discuss any concerns you may have.
+We have a very professional team here at Central Business Services that will be able to discuss any VAT concerns you may have.

 Relief from VAT is available for disabled customers buying items of equipment but, just because a person is disabled doesn’t automatically mean that no VAT needs to be charged.
 The basic rule is that the goods or works should be “designed solely” for use by a disabled person.
 This means that any standard piece of equipment will not qualify.
 Therefore, items which do not qualify include orthopaedic beds, reclining chairs and air conditioning.
 Most computer hardware does not qualify.